Common Dryer Vent Problems

 Longer drying cycles and trapped heat and moisture can cause your clothing to deteriorate more quickly.
 Clothing fibers will always pill, tear, and weather in the dryer, but if you’re putting a shirt or pants in the dryer for twice as long to dry completely, that means they will take twice the amount of wear as clothing in an efficient dryer with clean dryer vents.
 On top of damaging your clothing and linens, excessive drying times can also contribute to the premature dilapidation of your dryer; Dryer hardware and mechanical components will take excessive wear with the heavy use that a machine with a clogged dryer vent demands.
 The best way to ensure your clothing and dryer last year after year is to have your dryer vents cleaned and all lint, debris, and clogs removed from the vent line.

-If you are experiencing one or more of the dryer vent problems summarized above, or you’ve got a less common dryer vent problem, Dryer Vent Wizard of Kansas City West is here to solve it!
+If you are experiencing one or more of the dryer vent problems summarized above, or you’ve got a less common dryer vent problem, Dryer Vent Wizard of Overland Park is here to solve it!
 Our technicians are skilled, knowledgeable, and experienced, so you can be sure you’ll receive the highest-quality dryer vent service available in Kansas City Metro Area no matter what type of dryer vent problems you face!

-To find out how Dryer Vent Wizard of Kansas City West can conquer your dryer vent issues, call (913) 815-7330 or request an appointment to schedule service today.*NFPA Research Report titled "Home Fires Involving Clothes Dryers and Washing Machines" dated March 2017 by Richard Campbell
+To find out how Dryer Vent Wizard of Overland Park can conquer your dryer vent issues, call (913) 815-7330 or request an appointment to schedule service today.*NFPA Research Report titled "Home Fires Involving Clothes Dryers and Washing Machines" dated March 2017 by Richard Campbell